 How can I prevent jackdaws nesting in my chimney?

-Looking forward, make sure you put in place adequate protection to stop jackdaws being able to access the chimney again in future.
+Looking forward, make sure you put in place adequate protection to stop jackdaws from being able to access the chimney again in future.

-Guards can be fitted to the top of chimneys to prevent birds nesting in them, but it is vital that this work is carried out by a professional to ensure fumes can still escape.
+Guards can be fitted to the top of chimneys to prevent birds from nesting in them, but it is vital that this work is carried out by a professional to ensure fumes can still escape.

 Further bird deterrents can be put in place around the property, such as netting and spikes to make the building inhospitable to pest birds.

 If you have a problem with pest birds on your property, Total Bird Control will be able to advise you on the best course of action and install bird control measures to prevent future problems.